-A) Customers who opt to sign-up to one of Mircorsoft’s products agree to abide by Microsoft’s terms and conditions.
+A) Customers who opt to sign-up to one of Microsoft’s products agree to abide by Microsoft’s terms and conditions.

 B) The Company cannot be held responsible if Customers’ software or hardware does not meet the minimum requirements for Microsoft’s products.

-A) SEO Customers automatically give their permission for the Company to put links on their website to other company websites.
-This is to aid the service that we offer.
+A) SEO Customers give their permission for the Company to put links on their website to other company websites.
+This is to aid the service that the Company offers.

-B) SEO Customers automatically agree to allow the Company to give out their personal business details including contact name and details to other companies.
-This is to aid the service that we offer.
+B) SEO Customers agree to allow the Company to give out their personal business details including contact name and details to other companies.
+This is to aid the service that the Company offers.

 C) SEO Customers will not be allowed to change their key phrases until the agreed contract period has come to an end.

-D) For Customers on any type of SEO package, the Company do not guarantee what position on Google’s (or any other search engine’s) search results pages a Customer’s website will appear.
+D) For Customers on any type of SEO package, the Company does not guarantee what position on Google’s (or any other search engines) search results pages a Customer’s website will appear.

-E) Customers who sign-up for a Pay Per Click campaign are not guaranteed exposure on Google 100% of the time.
+E) Customers who sign-up for Google Ads management are not guaranteed exposure on Google 100% of the time.

 A) Customers who are on a monthly maintenance package agree to submit a work request to the Company at least 48 working hours before they wish for the work to be commenced.
 The Company cannot guarantee that work will be completed by the Customer’s preferred completion date.